wh201906/Proxmark3GUI/README.md

 ***

-## About Iceman fork/repo

-The [Iceman fork/repo](https://github.com/RfidResearchGroup/proxmark3) has more powerful functions.
-These guys even developed a new hardware called Proxmark3 RDV4 with smart card support.
-But the official repo and the Iceman repo is not fully compatible.
-This GUI is compatible with Iceman/RRG repo(tested on v4.13441, v4.15864)

-***

 ## About Compiled Windows clients

 A cool guy [Gator96100](https://github.com/Gator96100) creates [ProxSpace](https://github.com/Gator96100/ProxSpace) and makes it possible to compile both the firmware and the client on Windows.